anhtudo1209/Code-Battle-Arena/backend/exercises/016-first-n-letters/problem.md

 # First N Letters

-Input a positive integer N. Print the first N lowercase letters of the English alphabet.
+Input a positive integer n.
+Print the first n lowercase letters of the English alphabet.

 ## Input
-A positive integer N
+A positive integer n

 ## Output
-Print the first N lowercase letters of the English alphabet.
+Print the first n lowercase letters of the English alphabet.

 ## Sample Input
 5